siakhooi/shed/README.md

 Shed is a collection of bash scripts to manage kubernetes environments.
 If you work with several clusters/namespaces frequently, Shed is suitable to you.\
 What is the meaning of **Shed**?
 In Kubernetes, _we treat resources as cattles, and cattles live in shed_.

-Terminologies:
+Terminology:

 Shed: Can be a cluster, a collection of clusters, a namespace or a collection of namespaces.\
 KubeConfig: a combination or a kubectl context and/or namespace.

 Features:

-- Supports up to 5 Shed KubeConfig per shed.
+- Supports up to 5 KubeConfig per shed.
-- Able to work with different Shed or KubeConfig in different shell sessions.
+- Able to work with different Shed and/or KubeConfig in different shell sessions.
 - Auto include kubectl config file into `KUBECONFIG` environment on start up.
 - Modified shell prompt for better visibility of which Shed/KubeConfig the shell session is working on.
 - Hooks to extends shed functionalities on:
   - shed-init - when the shell session started.
-  - shed-use - when switch to different shed using command `shed-use`.
+  - shed-use - when switch to different Shed using command `shed-use`.
   - shed-kubeconfig-use - when switch to different KubeConfig using commands `shed-kubeconfig-use`, `c0`, `c1`, `c2`, `c3`, `c4`.
 - Support `kubectl` with shortened alias, ie `k`.
 - Support `helm` with shortened alias, ie `h`.